-F. DEATH BENEFIT PROCEEDS
+F. DEATH BENEFIT/ENDOWMENT PROCEEDS

-- (1) The policy shall describe how the death benefit proceeds are determined. - (2) The policy shall contain a provision for the payment of interest on the death benefit, as follows: - (a) Interest shall accrue and be payable from the date of death. - (b) Interest shall accrue at the rate or rates applicable to the policy for funds left on deposit or, if the company has not established a rate for funds left on deposit, at the Two Year Treasury Constant Maturity Rate as published by the Federal Reserve.
+- (1) The policy shall describe how the death benefit proceeds are determined and shall describe all death benefit options available under the policy. - (2) The policy shall contain a provision for the payment of interest on the death benefit, as follows: - (a) Interest shall accrue and be payable from the date of death. - (b) Interest shall accrue at the rate or rates applicable to the policy for funds left on deposit, or if the company has not established a rate for funds left on deposit, at the Two Year Treasury Constant Maturity Rate as published by the Federal Reserve.
 In determining the effective annual rate or rates, the company shall use the rate in effect on the date of death. - (c) Interest shall accrue at the effective annual rate determined in Item (b) above, plus additional interest at a rate of 10% annually beginning with the date that is 31 calendar days from the latest of Items (i), (ii) and (iii) to the date the claim is paid, where it is: - (i) The date that due proof of death is received by the company; - (ii) The date the company receives sufficient information to determine its liability, the extent of the liability, and the appropriate payee legally entitled to the proceeds; and - (iii) The date that legal impediments to payment of proceeds that depend on the action of parties other than the company are resolved and sufficient evidence of the same is provided to the company.
-Legal impediments to payment include, but are not limited to (a) the establishment of guardianships and conservatorships; (b) the appointment and qualification of trustees, executors and administrators; and (c) the submission of information required to satisfy a state and federal reporting requirements.
+Legal impediments to payment include, but are not limited to (a) the establishment of guardianships and conservatorships; (b) the appointment and qualification of trustees, executors and administrators; and (c)

-(3) The death benefit proceeds paid shall be at least equal to the death benefit of the policy and any riders that are payable, plus any dividend values in the policy at the time of death, less any indebtedness and plus or minus any premium adjustments with interest.
-If death occurs during a period for which premium has been paid, the company shall add to the policy proceeds a refund of any premium actually paid for any period beyond the end of the policy month of death.
+the submission of information required to satisfy a state and federal reporting requirements.

-(4) The policy may require that due proof of the death of the insured will consist of a certified copy of the death certificate of the insured, or other lawful evidence providing equivalent information, and proof of the claimant's interest in the proceeds.
+- (3) The death benefit proceeds paid shall be at least equal to the death benefit of the policy and any riders that are payable, plus any dividend values in the policy at the time of death, less any indebtedness and plus or minus any premium adjustments with interest.
+If death occurs during a period for which premium has been paid, the company shall add to the policy proceeds a refund of any premium actually paid for any period beyond the end of the policy month of death. - (4) The policy may require that due proof of the death of the insured will consist of a certified copy of the death certificate of the insured, or other lawful evidence providing equivalent information, and proof of the claimant's interest in the proceeds. - (5) The policy shall describe the payment of the endowment proceeds.